rupertgermann/open-recall/docs/notes.md

-## refactor graph page layout:
-- put footer info "561 entities, 618 relationships" in header, to the same line as the search. (remove the complete footer div)
-- put the filter buttons in the same line next to the search
-- add a reset input function to the search input
-- make the background of the filter buttons opaque
-- add a semi transparent background to the complete graph header (search input, filter buttons, footer info)
-- add a reset button to the graph header

 ## refactor library page layout:
 - add a reset input function to the search input
+- add "text" as option to the filters

+- add "update document from source" function to documents pointing to external links